2025 GSA Board

-The GSA Board is the highest ranking decision-making body of the Global Sepsis Alliance.
-It is elected democratically by the member organizations of the GSA every three years and consists of up to 23 members from all parts of the world.
-The current term is from June 2022 to June 2025.
-Ten members of the GSA Board make up the GSA Executive Committee, which is more involved in day-to-day operations.
+The GSA Board is the highest-ranking decision-making body of the Global Sepsis Alliance.
+It is elected democratically by the member organizations of the GSA every three years and consists of 20 members from all parts of the world.
+The current term is from August 2025 to August 2028.

 Maha Aljuaid, Saudi Arabia